認識我們

 • 文字大小

-Significant carbon lock-in and footprint in buildings show the necessity to deeply and swiftly decarbonize the sector.
+Significant carbon lock-in and footprint in buildings show the necessity to deeply decarbonize the sector.
 To help achieve decarbonization, Delta keeps exploring innovative measures to optimize energy performance in buildings.
-In our Green BIM Microclimate project, we introduce the concept of using climate and weather data to guide architects to design energy-efficient buildings, as well as to manage the operation of energy-consuming equipment such as air-conditioners.
+In our Green BIM Microclimate project, we introduce the concept of using climate and weather data to guide architects to design energy-efficient buildings, as well as to manage the operation of energy-consuming equipment such as air conditioners.

 2017